coast-framework/coast/docs/Structure.md

   (coast/server app {:port port}))
 ```

-Then that's fine by me.

-Of course some people don't like this or claim that "it doesn't scale" whatever that means.
+So this might not scale...
+I'm kidding, there should be a coast manifesto that explicitly says we don't care about scaling, we care about shipping.
 So coast can be split across multiple files in a way that makes sense when you don't have a model layer, since clojure as a language *is* the model layer (i.e. data everywhere, no classes/objects).

 A post-MVC app for regular html rendered websites without javascript, what does that even look like?
 Like this: